 Human hair has been incorporated into jewelry since at least the seventeenth century.
 Around that time, the hair of the dear departed began to be incorporated into memento mori pieces, as a wearable remembrance of those who had gone before.
 Somewhat less morbidly, hair from treasured living friends and family was worked into small pieces of art as an inlay for sentimental rings and lockets, pendants, watch fobs, anything that could be adapted to secure a precious scrap of hair.
-A child's locks, those of a lover (secret or otherwise), hair from a soldier gone to war along with snips from the deceased all culminated a flourishing business for hair jewelry of mourning and sentiment in Victorian Britain.
-The process was reasonably priced, affordable to many, so its popularity grew rapidly as treasured gifts were exchanged between friends and relatives.
+A child's locks, those of a lover (secret or otherwise), hair from a soldier gone to war along with snips from the deceased all culminated in a flourishing business for hair jewelry in Victorian Britain.
+The process was reasonably priced and affordable to many and its popularity grew rapidly as treasured gifts were exchanged between friends and relatives.
 Remarkably, Queen Victoria and Empress Eugenie exchanged hairwork bracelets along with other gifts in August of 1855 on the Queen's visit to Versailles.

 Following the untimely death of Prince Albert in 1861, Queen Victoria's bereavement morphed the fashion from simple love tokens and mementos to more seriously dramatic mourning jewelry that incorporated the hair of a deceased loved one.
-In America the Civil War was raging and the desire for a memento of a beloved soldier headed off to the uncertainty of war spurred the adoption of this fashion.
-Too often a these sentimental remembrances were similarly transformed to memento mori by the cruelty of war.
+In America, the Civil War was raging and the desire for a memento of a beloved soldier headed off to the uncertainty of war spurred the adoption of this fashion.
+Too often, these sentimental remembrances were transformed to memento mori by the cruelty of war.

 In Africa bracelets and rings are made of elephant hair, these are usually black.